twcrone/genericSignature-jdk17-bug/docs/README.md

 `ClassFileParser::apply_parsed_class_attributes` is called twice for `CompletableFuture`.
 Once before instrumentation and once after.
 And in both cases, the `_generic_signature_index` is correct.

 But then in `VM_RedefineClasses::rewrite_cp_refs`, by the time it is rewriting the generic signature index it does something funny.
 The `generic_signature_index` contains the correct index for the instrumented class. `new_generic_signature_index` then points to the generic signature index in the bytecode for the original `CompletableFuture`.
 And it sets the old index on the new class.

-The most strange thing is that the index that was just set, does not correspond to the String returned by `Class#getGenericSignature0` in either version of the bytecode.
+Although this is odd, after merging the constant pools, the index is set at the correct value.